Zoom Rooms Audio Guidelines

 This will be selected automatically whenever the input and output devices differ.
 In other words, if the mic cannot reference the speaker within the device itself, this can be enabled for echo cancellation and audio optimization.

-There is another Zoom SAP setting which will suppress some of the room noise and reverberation.
+There is another Zoom audio setting which will suppress some of the room noise and reverberation.
 Keep in mind that highly reverberant & noisy rooms will still sound reverberant, but this setting may make it more tolerable with some processing applied to mitigate the issue.

-Then select Moderate, Aggressive or Disabled:
+Then select Auto, High or Off.

 Note: If you select a different speaker such as internal computer speaker and go back to the other speaker that matches the microphone, that may trigger this setting to turn on when it is not wanted.